Apalachicola (tribal town)

-Apalachicola (sometimes Palachacola) was a tribal town in the Apalachicola Province in the 17th century, located on the lower part of the Chattahoochee River in what is now Alabama and Georgia.
+Apalachicola (Hitchiti: Apalaχtchi ókli, meaning 'those [people] on the other side, shore or river') was a tribal town in the Apalachicola Province in the 17th century, located on the lower part of the Chattahoochee River in what is now Alabama and Georgia.
 The residents of the town spoke the Hitchiti language.
 The town of Apalachicola moved to the Savannah River in the early 1690s, when the other towns in Apalachicola Province moved to central Georgia, primarily to sites along the Ocmulgee River.
 In 1715, Apalachicola moved back to the Chattahoochee River along with the towns that had been on the Ocmulgee River, with the English then calling them "Lower Creeks" ("Lower Towns of the Muscogee Confederacy"), while the Spanish called them "Ochese".
 The town of Apalachicola continued as part of the Lower Towns through the 18th century.

 Spanish contacts

 In the first half of the 17th century, Apalachicola was one of the towns situated along of the Chattahoochee River in Alabama and Georgia, from the south of the falls at present-day Columbus to Barbour County, Alabama.
 The Spanish contacted the towns on the Chattahoochee River in 1638, five years after Spanish missions were first established in Apalachee Province.
 The Spanish originally perceived political power to be concentrated in the southern part of the province, and recognized Apalachicola as the most important town in the province.
 The Spanish therefore called the association of towns on the Chattahoochee River "Apalachicola Province".
 People in Apalachicola Province began asking for friars to be sent to them in the 1640s, and regular trade between the Spanish in Apalachee Province and Apalachicola Province began in the 1650s.

 The Spanish heard of outside people moving into Apalachicola Province in the 1670s, including the Muscogee-speaking town of Coweta.
 Later the same year the bishop of Cuba produced a list of potential targets for missions, which included Coweta ("Cueta" to the Spanish) in the northern part of Apalachee Province.
 While Coweta later claimed to be the most ancient and powerful town on the Chattahoochee River, it had only moved there in the 1660s or 1670s, into the northern end of a province consisting of at least eight Hitchiti-speaking towns.

 Apalachicola Province had at least eight Hitchiti-speaking towns in the 1670s.
 The Spanish still regarded Apalachicola as the leading town of the province, but power in Apalachicola Province was shifting to Coweta, as evidenced by the chief of Coweta forcing Apalachicola to expel Spanish missionaries in 1679.
 While the Spanish recognized Coweta's rising influence, they had not yet recognized the chief of Coweta as the "grand cacique" of the province, and he was probably not yet called "emperor".